linksonice/tribal-tasks/README.md

 ./build-and-test.sh eu-west-2a python-api

 to get a "latest" tag.
-Either way the end result will be a locally running docker container [I poached the script from elsewhere, but added the health check according to the request!] that can be tested like so:
+Either way the end result will be a locally running docker container [I poached the script from elsewhere, but added the health check according to the request!] that can be tested by running this command:

-andrei@area66:~/devops/cloudformation/tribal-tasks$ curl localhost:5000
+curl localhost:5000

+which [all going well] should output:

 [{"id":1,"name":"Monday"},{"id":2,"name":"Tuesday"},{"id":3,"name":"Wednesday"},{"id":4,"name":"Thursday"},{"id":5,"name":"Friday"},{"id":6,"name":"Saturday"},{"id":7,"name":"Sunday"}]